Gotos/RPGReader/README.md

 their commit-id.

 ## Future
-After the release of version 1.0.0, the versionnumber will always be 1.x.y, where x increments with new features and y increments with new bugfixes.
+After the release of version 1.0.0, the versionnumber will always be x.y.z, where y increments with new features and z increments with new bugfixes.
+Changes in the API will increase x.
-There are plans to add the capability of parsing RPG-Maker 2003 Games.
-The first version to support this feature will be called 2.0.0.
+There are plans to add the capability of parsing RPG-Maker 2003 Games, but not in the nearer future.